 Depending on your marketing strategy and your business’s geographic situation, certain methods of creating geofences may work better for you than others.
 For instance, let’s say your store is surrounded by competitors you want to take market share away from, or complementary businesses you want to cross-promote with.
 In this case, you may want to create geofences based on building footprints.
 This lets you target those exact locations while avoiding other unrelated businesses.

 In another scenario, you may want to take advantage of your business being close to one or more popular tourist attractions.
 Here, you might want to set up radius-based geofences with help from point of interest data and property data.
 Or if your business is accessible to other nearby areas where people tend to hang out, you may want to create isochrone geofences based on mobility and transportation data.

 Just as important as knowing who is close to your business and where they go is knowing when they’re going to be there.
 You need to calibrate your geofences to deliver appropriate marketing messages for certain times of day.
 For example, if you run a restaurant, using geofences to advertise your breakfast special when it’s already 8:00 PM is likely not going to result in many conversions.

 Also keep in mind that people from particular demographics may be more likely to visit specific places at certain times of day, or on certain days of the week.
 So be sure to adjust the messaging your geofences are sending out to target the right people at the right time.
-Mobility data like SafeGraph Patterns can help you determine when people visit specific stores or neighborhoods.
+Mobility data can help you determine when people visit specific stores or neighborhoods.